buhrmi/buhrmi/README.md

 ### Hi there 👋

 I'm buhrmi.
-Some day I hope to make [interesting content on Twitch](https://twitch.tv/buhrmitv).
-Come and say hi.
+Some day I'll be a famous [Twitch streamer](https://twitch.tv/buhrmitv).
+But not today.

 ### Current projects